updated 8-18-07

 Before doing this quiz, you may be better prepared if you do the tutorial for "What Happens Behind the Scenes" first.

-Copy the questions below (highlight the text, then press the CTRL key plus "c", or use the Edit menu at top and choose "Copy") In your email program start composing an email and paste the questions to your email (use CTRL-V to paste or use Edit menu and choose "Paste").
-Email your quiz answers to the instructor at
+Copy each question below (highlight the text, then press the CTRL key plus "c", or use the Edit menu at top and choose "Copy") In your email program start composing an email and paste the questions to your email (use CTRL-V to paste or use Edit menu and choose "Paste").
+Email your quiz answers to us at

-costello107@chemistryland.com.
-Note: If you are far off-base on your answers, I will give some feedback to help you tackle the question again.
+chm107pc@chemistryland.com.
+Note: Most questions in this quiz don't have a right or wrong answer, but if you are far off-base, we will give some feedback to help you tackle the question again.

-Question 1: The below image is of US soldiers with friends and family watching a small nuclear test in 1962.
-What is wrong with this audience?
+Question 1: The below image is of US soldiers with friends and family invited to watch a small nuclear test in 1962.
+What is wrong with this audience with regards to safety?

 atomic test